 During the Spanish Civil War, the church was looted, burnt, and almost demolished.

-The church also hosts the only medieval cemetery in Valencia as well as ruins of the Roman circus of Valentia, adding an extra layer of historical significance to this ancient place.
+This church hosts the only medieval cemetery in Valencia as well as ruins of the Roman circus of Valentia, adding an extra layer of historical significance to the place.

 Church of San Nicolás